LionelDraghi/ArchiCheck/Doc/README.txt

 The shortest tuto:
-> darcs clone --lazy https://hub.darcs.net/LioD/ArchiCheck  # should be already done
+> darcs clone --lazy https://hub.darcs.net/LioD/ArchiCheck  # should be already done hack code / tests / doc!
-> *hack code*
 > darcs record -a -m "what my patch does"
-> darcs send
+> darcs send -o patch_file
-> *send the generated patch file to lionel.draghi at gmail.com *
+send the generated patch_file <to ArchiCheck maintener at lionel.draghi@free.fr>

 More on working with darcs:
 Getting started with darcs : <http://darcs.net/QuickStart>.

-But anyway, any idea, feedback or contribution is welcome <here at lionel.draghi@free.fr>.
+Any idea or feedback is also welcome <here at lionel.draghi@free.fr>.

 About: Status Quo:
 Archicheck is a mockup, with only few functionnality (but essential one), and not really tested on real, big software.